JonasDeBoeck/crypto-info-cloner/assignment/director_application_requirements.md

 As mentioned previously, the director application will use the following topics:

 * `todo-tasks` => use the `AssignmentMessages.TodoTask` struct from the extra library to encode your messages.
-* `finished-tasks` => use the `AssignmentMessages.TaskResponse` struct from the extra library to encode your messages.
+* `finished-tasks` => use the `AssignmentMessages.TaskResponse` struct from the extra library to decode your messages.

 The topic names are self-explanatory.
 You can look at [the proto schema](https://github.com/distributed-applications-2021/assignment-messages/blob/main/protobuf_schemas.proto) to see what the accepted values (atoms, e.g. `:ADD, :DELETE, :COMPLETE, :TASK_CONFLICT`) are for the enums.